 Hercules consulted the Oracle at Delphi who told him, at the behest of Hera, he must go to his cousin Eurystheus and serve out ten years of labour to the king.

-This, Hera hoped, would be the final undoing of Hercule and the insult he represented.
-King Eurystheus, however, saw Heracle as a threat to his royal standing and sort to be rid of the hero sooner.
+This, Hera hoped, would be the final undoing of Heracles and the insult he represented.
+King Eurystheus, however, saw Heracles as a threat to his royal standing and sort to be rid of the hero sooner.
 Instead of ten years, Eurystheus decided to give Heracles ten labours, each more dangerous than the previous task.